jollyjerr/knowledge/math/statistics/estimation/maximum-likelihood-estimation.md

 # Maximum Likelihood Estimation

-Given data `X1, X2, ..., Xn` a rndom sample (iid) from a distribution with unknown parameter Θ, we want to find the value of Θ in the parameter space that maximizes our probability of observing that data.
+Given data `X1, X2, ..., Xn` a random sample (iid) from a distribution with unknown parameter Θ, we want to find the value of Θ in the parameter space that maximizes our probability of observing that data.